OpenNebula/docs/source/open_cluster_deployment/networking_setup/openvswitch.rst

 | ``MTU``                     | The MTU for the VXLAN interface and bridge                              |  NO                                            |
 +-----------------------------+-------------------------------------------------------------------------+------------------------------------------------+

-For example, you can define an *Open vSwitch - VXLAN Network* with following template:
+For example, you can define an *Open vSwitch - VXLAN Network* with the following template:

 .. code::